 Reading the comments on Trump stories, I see two camps.
 In one camp are those having fun watching their guy give wedgies to the nerds.
 For the first time in a long time, they feel like the guy running for office knows something about their life.
 The other camp is in shock, believing that if they just huddle closer together, the storm will pass.
 They appear to be heading for a Dorothy Martin moment.

-This post has already been read 2383 times!
+This post has already been linked to 2473 times!